StonlyHQ/StonlySdk/README.md

 ## Installation

 The simplest and most convenient way to incorporate StonlySdk is via CocoaPods.
-You need to add to your podfile the following line:
+You need to add the following line to your podfile:

 ```
 pod StonlySdk
 ```

-The standard approach to defining version to use apply.
+The standard approach to defining version is to use apply.

 ## Usage